On the coherence of one-relator groups and their group algebras

-\begin{rem*} If $G$ is a group and $H\le G$ is a subgroup, say $H$ is {\bf inert} in $G$ if $d(K\cap H)\leqslant d(K)$ for every subgroup $K\le G$.
+\begin{rem*} If $G$ is a group and $H\le G$ is a subgroup, say $H$ is {\bf inert} ({\bf strongly inert}) in $G$ if $d(K\cap H)\leqslant d(K)$ ($\sum_{g\in K\backslash G/H} \overline d(H\cap K^g) \leqslant \overline d(K)$ ) for every subgroup $K\le G$.
 Inert subgroups were first defined by Dicks--Ventura in the context of free groups \cite{DV96}.
-The above proof of \cref{Magnus} yields a stronger result: Magnus subgroups of fundamental groups of finite bireducible two-complexes are inert.
-In particular, Magnus subgroups of one-relator groups are inert. \end{rem*}
+The above proof of \cref{Magnus} yields a stronger result: Magnus subgroups of fundamental groups of finite bireducible two-complexes are inert and strongly inert.
+In particular, Magnus subgroups of one-relator groups are inert and strongly inert. \end{rem*}

 \begin{proof}[The second proof of Theorem \ref{Magnus}] Let $M=\pi_1(\Lambda)$ be a Magnus subgroup of the fundamental group of a bireducible two-complex $X$, where $\Lambda$ is connected and small.
 We claim that